takemaru/dnet/README.md

 of power distribution network analysis.

-DNET can be used freely under the MIT license, which is found in `MIT-LICENSE.txt` in the DNET package.
+DNET can be used freely under the MIT license, which is found in [MIT-LICENSE.txt] in the DNET package.
 We would really appreciate if you would address our contribution in your paper on the use of DNET (e.g., in Acknowledgement section in the paper).

 DNET is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
-It is implemented by the authors listed in `AUTHORS.txt`, and its theory is studied by several people as described in `doc/dnet-thoery.pdf`.
+It is implemented by the authors listed in [AUTHORS.txt], and its theory is studied by several people as described in [theory.pdf].

 DNET is still under the development.
 The current version just supports configuration search and loss minimization, but we believe